wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working/includes/collaboration-culture.md

 ## The Introduction page

-The Introduction page of the report helps create the context around what questions the Collaboration Assessment will address, and why it matters.
+The Introduction page of the report helps create the context around what questions the Ways of Working Assessment will address, and why it matters.

 ![The Introduction page](../media/introduction-page.png)